 All articles are free to download and share.

-(M.F.A. ’95), Dean of Yale School of Drama and Artistic Director of Yale Repertory Theatre.
+(M.F.A. ’95), Dean of David Geffen School of Drama at Yale and Artistic Director of Yale Repertory Theatre.
 Previously he held leadership positions at the Great Lakes Theater Festival, Cornerstone Theater Company, and The Acting Company.

-(M.F.A. ’89), Chair and Professor in the Practice of Theater Management at Yale School of Drama.
+(M.F.A. ’89), Chair and Professor in the Practice of Theater Management at David Geffen School of Drama at Yale.
 Previously she held leadership positions at the Long Wharf Theatre, Theatre Communications Group, and Center Stage, and was a securities litigator with the Boston law firm of Gaston Snow & Ely Bartlett.

 (M.F.A. ’89), Executive Director of Theatre Communications Group.
 Previously, she held management positions at the Children’s Theatre Company, the Wilma Theater, and the Guthrie Theater.